Let’s face it, essay writing can be tedious and boring.

 - Northern Hemisphere vs. Southern Hemisphere.

-- Compare and contrast the two ways of getting married: a register office marriage and a traditional marriage?
+- Compare and contrast the two ways of getting married: a courthouse marriage and a traditional marriage?

 - How does a high school diploma differ from a college degree?

 - The differences and similarities between Stephen Hawking and Brian Cox’s theories on the cosmos.
 Do they agree or contradict with each other?